sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 Happily, using a teacher-student setup allows for the derivation of a closed-form expression of the learning dynamics, even for *nonlinear* networks with a hidden layer.
 To achieve this, the above differential equation can be written in terms of specific **order parameters**, which sufficiently describe the state of the learning dynamics at each time step.
-Order parameters are commonly understood in physics as macroscopic variables that describe the time evolution of a complex system in a way that is convenient for further mathematical analysis.
+Order parameters are commonly understood in physics as macroscopic variables that describe the time evolution of a complex system with many microscopic parts, in a way that is convenient for further mathematical analysis.

 In the next sections,
 we will rederive the dynamical equations for two paradigmatic cases of the teacher-student setting,